RobotecAI/ROSCon2023Demo/README.md

 ### Levels

-- **DemoLevel1**: 30x100 meters scene with 4 conveyor belts, 4 robotic arms.
+- **DemoLevel1**: 30x100 meters scene with 4 conveyor belts, and 4 robotic arms.
 Suitable for 4-8 AMRs.
-- **DemoLevel2**: 90x100 meters, three times larger, 12 robotic arms, suitable for 12-24 AMRs.
+- **DemoLevel2**: 90x100 meters, three times larger, and 12 robotic arms, suitable for 12-24 AMRs.
 - **RobotsSuperShot**: a level showcasing 3D models, with several different robots, a human, and a forklift.
 Some robots are not equipped with components yet, but you are welcome to try and make them work!
 - **RobotImportLevel**: a small enclosed space with a table, good for [importing your own robot](https://docs.o3de.org/docs/user-guide/interactivity/robotics/importing-robot/).